Not for the Kiddies

 Knute Rockne, in undated photo.
 (University of Notre Dame)

 Ironically, it was thanks to Rockne’s fame that the aviation industry began to get serious about safety.
-A public outcry over the crash led to sweeping changes in everything from design to crash investigation, changes that have made flying one of the safest forms of transportation today.
+A public outcry over the crash led to sweeping changes in everything from design to crash investigation, changes that have helped make flying one of the safest forms of transportation today.

 SAFETY FIRST…The crash that claimed the life of Knute Rockne resulted in a public outcry for greater safety in the air.
 This article in the July 1931 issue of Modern Mechanics suggested parachutes for passengers and for the plane itself. (modernmechanix.com)